 We thank the Bar Association for their support and our volunteer attorneys without whom the Clinic could not exist.
 The Clinics are able to run smoothly due to the dedication of the volunteer attorneys, volunteer law students, and shelter liaisons.

-The services now are being held at Harrington Hall and Crossroads only.
+Services are currently offered at Harrington Hall and Crossroads RI.

 Clinics are currently staffed by Attorney, Phillip Weistein and Attorney Dena Paolino.

 The clinics are open to all individuals who are currently homeless or at risk of homelessness.

 To sign up for an upcoming legal clinic, or to bring a clinic to your site, please contact our Community Programs Manager Melissa Cruz at email@example.com and Community Programs Analyst, VISTA Shirley Jones at firstname.lastname@example.org.